Erin Matson (field hockey)

-Erin Matson (born March 17, 2000) is an American former field hockey player and the current head coach of the North Carolina Tar Heels field hockey team.
-A standout player on that team from 2018 to 2022, she led the Tar Heels to win four NCAA Championships.
+Erin Matson (born March 17, 2000) is an American field hockey coach and former player who is the head coach of the North Carolina Tar Heels field hockey team.
+She has led the Tar Heels to win five NCAA championships, four as a player (2018–2020, 2022) and one as a coach (2023).

-Matson is one of only two players to be selected in the U.S. Women's National Team at age 16; the first was Katie Bam, selected in 2005.
+Matson is one of only two players to be selected to the United States national team at age 16; the first was Katie Bam, selected in 2005.

 Early life

 Matson grew up in Chadds Ford, Pennsylvania, and started playing field hockey in 2006.
 Her mother, Jill, played field hockey and softball at Yale, and her father, Brian, played baseball at Delaware.
 Matson played as a midfielder and graduated from Unionville High School in 2018.
-In high school, she committed to play collegiate field hockey at the University of North Carolina at Chapel Hill, under legendary head coach Karen Shelton.
+In high school, she committed to play collegiate field hockey at the University of North Carolina at Chapel Hill, under head coach Karen Shelton.

 College career

 In the fall of 2018, Matson made her debut in Chapel Hill, and over the course of her time there, became one of the most decorated athletes in North Carolina Tar Heels history, with career achievements rivaling those of Michael Jordan, Mia Hamm, and Tyler Hansbrough.
 While at North Carolina, she won the Honda Sports Award three times, being recognized as the nation's top collegiate field hockey player in 2019, 2020, and 2022.
 She won four NCAA Championships as a player (2018, 2019, 2020, and 2022), and five ACC titles in her five seasons in Chapel Hill.
 Due to the COVID-19 pandemic, the NCAA granted all student-athletes an extra year of eligibility, which Matson used to return to Carolina for a fifth playing season in 2022.
 Matson was recognized as the ACC Player of the Year and ACC Offensive Player of the Year every season she played at Carolina.